Amazon executive on defense after comments about warehouse protest leader

 April 2 (Reuters) - Amazon.com Inc's AMZN.O general counsel on Thursday said his emotions clouded his judgment when he wrote meeting notes in which he allegedly outlined a public relations strategy against a protest organizer and questioned the employee's intelligence.

-Amazon declined to confirm the authenticity of the notes, which Vice News reported were from a daily meeting with the company's Chief Executive Jeff Bezos and senior leadership team.
+Amazon did not confirm the authenticity of the notes, which Vice News reported were from a daily meeting with the company's Chief Executive Jeff Bezos and senior leadership team.

-David Zapolsky, the company's secretary and top lawyer, allegedly wrote that a worker who criticized Amazon's warehouse operation during the coronavirus pandemic was "not smart, or articulate" and suggested Amazon might "make him the face of the entire union/organizing movement."
+David Zapolsky, Amazon's secretary and top lawyer, allegedly wrote that a worker who criticized Amazon's warehouse operation during the coronavirus pandemic was "not smart, or articulate" and suggested Amazon might "make him the face of the entire union/organizing movement."

+Workers from at least 19 of Amazon's U.S. warehouses including in Staten Island, New York have tested positive for the coronavirus, according to media reports.

-Amazon said it fired the worker, Christian Smalls, after he came to the company's Staten Island, New York warehouse for a demonstration Monday in violation of his paid quarantine.
-Smalls, who Amazon said was in contact with a diagnosed coronavirus patient, did not immediately return a request for comment.
+Amazon said it fired employee Christian Smalls after he came to the Staten Island warehouse for a demonstration Monday in violation of his paid quarantine.
+Smalls was in contact with a diagnosed coronavirus patient, Amazon said.

-In a statement shared by Amazon, Zapolsky said, "I was frustrated and upset that an Amazon employee would endanger the health and safety of other Amazonians by repeatedly returning to the premises after having been warned to quarantine himself after exposure to virus COVID-19.
+In a statement, Zapolsky said: "I was frustrated and upset that an Amazon employee would endanger the health and safety of other Amazonians by repeatedly returning to the premises after having been warned to quarantine himself after exposure to virus COVID-19.
 I let my emotions draft my words and get the better of me."

+Smalls, 31, told Reuters he planned to sue Amazon and was working with the New York Attorney General, who earlier called on the National Labor Relations Board to investigate the firing.

+He said he was not a professional organizer but had stepped into the role to help people.
+"I want to support those who are afraid to speak up," Smalls said.

 New York City to probe Amazon firing of warehouse worker